Holographic two-point functions of heavy operators revisited: Introduction

 It was argued in \cite{Bissi:2011dc}, following the arguments from \cite{Caldarelli:2004yk}, that the two-point function can be obtained by introducing an einbein $e$ to rewrite the action in the Polyakov formulation, then solving for the fields in terms of the $e$ and plugging it back into the action.
 It was argued there that after integrating the fields out the action for the einbein is the same as for the point particle, and the on-shell action then gives standard two-point function behavior.
 However, the usual D3-brane action, given by the sum of the Dirac-Born-Infeld and Wess-Zumino terms, is zero on-shell for the giant graviton configuration, and it should still be zero if one rewrites it using einbein, which leads one into an apparent paradox.
 Another prescription for calculating the two-point functions was suggested in \cite{Bak:2011yy}, where (following the arguments from \cite{Caldarelli:2004yk}) it was claimed that one has to perform partial Legendre transformation, and the two-point function should be given by the on-shell value of the integrated Routhian.
 However, it is unclear why in this case one should make this partial Legendre transform, and for other types of operators \cite{Janik:2010gc, Minahan:2012fh, Klose:2011rm} this transformation is not needed.
 In this paper we disprove the arguments from \cite{Bissi:2011dc} and \cite{Bak:2011yy}.
-We show that the giant gravitons and their $\frac{1}{4}$- and $\frac{1}{8}$-BPS analogues are required to have an additional boundary terms in their actions, derive the form of this boundary terms and as a consistency check we show that their on-shell value reproduces the two-point function behavior.
+We show that the giant gravitons and their $\frac{1}{4}$- and $\frac{1}{8}$-BPS analogues are required to have additional boundary terms in their actions, derive the form of these boundary terms and as a consistency check we show that their on-shell value reproduces the two-point function behavior.
+Moreover, we show that the boundary term action gives a well-defined variational problem to tackle higher-point functions.
+For example, we reproduce the extremal three-point function coordinate behavior by considering a "three-legged" configuration consisting of three D3-branes (which wrap the same $S^3 \subset S^5$) meeting at a common point in the bulk by minimizing the boundary term action over this meeting point.